Developer interviews in 2023/2024 - Asking questions and why it matters

 3 - Ask questions around the company’s product roadmap

 This is generally a good question to ask anyone who is interviewing you.
 If you’re asking someone in HR during the earlier “culture check” stage of the interview then the answer will tell you how far around the company news around the roadmap is communicated.
 A company that cares about their mission is going to communicate it to all members of staff.
-If you’re asking the CEO/CTO or another exectutive level, then its a good chance to find out how invested in the company’s mission that person is.
+If you’re asking the CEO/CTO or another exectutive level, then it is a good chance to find out how invested in the company’s mission that person is.
 If you’re asking a developer, you get your chance to deep dive into the upcoming projects and technologies you need to be up to scratch with.

 If everyone is aware and excited about the roadmap, it tell’s me I’m potentially joining a company with a solid mission for the next few years, that the position they are hiring into is going to be well utilised, and I get an understanding for the kind of things I might find myself working on at a higher level.